Denver and Rio Grande Western Railroad: Overview

+Throughout the railroad's history its primary heavy repair shops were located south of Denver, Colorado, in Burnham.
+They were built in 1871 and equipped to service both narrow gauge and standard gauge rolling stock.
+In 1922 the site received $3 million in upgrades, expanding the capacity to repair locomotives and cars.
+The last steam locomotive was serviced in 1956, at which time the locomotive department was converted to service diesel engines.
+The other major back shop site was in Salt Lake City, Utah, built in 1883.
+The shops in Alamosa, Colorado, primarily serviced narrow gauge rolling stock.

 Royal Gorge Route

 The D&RG built west from Pueblo reaching Cañon City in 1874.
 The line through the Royal Gorge reached Salida on May 20, 1880, and was pushed to Leadville later that same year.
 From Salida, the D&RG pushed west over the Continental Divide at the 10845 ft Marshall Pass and reached Gunnison on August 6, 1881.
 From Gunnison the line entered the Black Canyon of the Gunnison River passing the famous Curecanti Needle seen in their famous Scenic Line of the World Herald.
 The tracks left the increasingly-difficult canyon at Cimmaron and passed over Cerro Summit, reaching Montrose on September 8, 1882.
 From Montrose, a line was laid north through Delta, reaching Grand Junction in March, 1883.
 The line continued building west until reaching the D&RGW close to present day Green River which completed a narrow-gauge transcontinental link with the Rio Grande Western Railway to Salt Lake City, Utah.

 The line from Pueblo to Leadville was upgraded in 1887 to three rails to accommodate both narrow-gauge and standard-gauge operation.
 Narrow-gauge branch lines were constructed to Chama, New Mexico, Durango, Silverton, Crested Butte, Lake City, Ouray and Somerset, Colorado.

+The D&RG round herald featuring the words "Royal Gorge Route" was applied to rolling stock beginning in 1926 (A similar herald had been used on company stationery earlier).
+In 1936, the words "Moffat Tunnel" were added, and in 1939, it was replaced by the "Flying Rio Grande" logo.

 The route over Tennessee Pass had steep grades, and it was not uncommon to see trains running with midtrain and rear-end helpers.
 In 1997, a year after the D&RGW/SP merger with Union Pacific, the UP closed the line.
 Although it has been out of service for more than two decades, the rails are still in usable condition, though many of the signals have been ravaged by time and vandals.
 In 2011, under a federal Beautification Grant, a private contractor removed and scrapped the railroad's overhead signal pole lines.